microsoft/code-with-engineering-playbook/source-control/git-guidance/git-lfs-and-vfs.md

 For working with the repository you just use Git commands as before.

-One thing to know is how to remove a VFS for Git repository from your machine.
-You also want to make sure the VFS process is stopped.
-This can be done by executing this command inside the main folder:
+To remove a VFS for Git repository from your machine, make sure the VFS process is stopped and execute this command from the main folder:

 ```shell
 gvfs unmount